SRIJA412/IPL-SQL-Analysis-Project/README.md

 # IPL-SQL-Analysis-Project
 Project Overview:
 This project demonstrates my SQL skills by analyzing IPL Data.
-It focuses on designing a structured database, inserting IPL-related data and performing SQL queries to extract meaningful insights abou players,teams and match performance.
+It focuses on designing a structured database, inserting IPL-related data and performing SQL queries to extract meaningful insights about players,teams and match performance.

 Objectives:
 Design a relatable database for IPL data.